shrekale/shrekale/README.md

 - 👋  Hi, I’m Shreyas
-- I'm trying to work on non-stupid, interesting, non-ridiculous, useful projects, or may be personal practice of some new technologies I am learning
+- I'm trying to work on non-stupid, non-ridiculous, useful projects or may be personal practice of some new technologies I am learning
 - I ride horses.
 That also means, I know how it smells.
 Please don't share it with me.